jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

   all tests pass, and I add what I know about `setdefault <https://docs.python.org/3/library/stdtypes.html#dict.setdefault>`_ to the list of attributes and :ref:`methods<functions>` of `dictionaries <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_

-How to update a dictionary with another dictionary
+how to update a dictionary with another dictionary
 ---------------------------------------------------

 What if I want to add the ``keys`` and ``values`` of one `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_ to another?